- Healthy BMI range: 18.5 kg/m2 - 25 kg/m2

 - Lose 19.4 kgs to reach a BMI of 25 kg/m2.

-The Body Mass Index (BMI) Calculator can be used to calculate BMI value and corresponding weight status while taking age into consideration.
+The Body Mass Index (BMI) Calculator can be used to calculate BMI value and corresponding weight status for both adults and children.
 Use the "Metric Units" tab for the International System of Units or the "Other Units" tab to convert units into either US or metric units.
 Note that the calculator also computes the Ponderal Index in addition to BMI, both of which are discussed below in detail.

 BMI is a measurement of a person's leanness or corpulence based on their height and weight, and is intended to quantify tissue mass.
 Although BMI has limitations in that it is an estimate that cannot take body composition into account, it can be used as a general indicator of a healthy body weight based on a person's height.
 The value obtained from the calculation of BMI is widely used to categorize whether a person is underweight, normal weight, overweight, or obese depending on what range the value falls between.
 These ranges of BMI vary based on factors such as region and age, and are sometimes further divided into subcategories such as severely underweight or very severely obese.
 As previously mentioned however, due to a wide variety of body types as well as distribution of muscle, bone mass, and fat, BMI should be considered along with other measurements rather than being used as the sole method for determining a person's "healthy" body weight.

 Below are the equations used for calculating BMI in the International System of Units (SI) and the US customary system (USC) using a 5'10", 160-pound individual as an example:

 SI, Metric Units: